-All of the following criteria must be met: the patient is ≥18 AND <65 years old; the patient has a diagnosis of diabetes; the hypoglycemia can be explained by insulin administration with inadequate oral intake; the hypoglycemia promptly responded to a single administration of dextrose or glucagon as per the Medical Directive and/or consumed oral glucose or other complex carbohydrates; this was a single isolated episode of symptomatic hypoglycemia within the past 24 hours; the blood glucose is ≥4.0mmol/L after treatment; the patient has a return to their normal level of consciousness and is asymptomatic; a complete set of vital signs are within expected normal ranges; A٨ not an intentional overdose; the hypoglycemia must not be related to alcohol or substance abuse or withdrawal; no seizure or reported history of seizure prior to paramedic treatment, not on an oral hypoglycemic medication; hypoglycemia is not considered to be related to an acute medical illness, and; the patient is not pregnant. dition to the above criteria, if all of the following requirements have been met, the at can be discharged by paramedics: the patient has access to appropriate carbohydrates; a responsible adult agrees to remain with the patient for the next 4 hours; the state of the s and a care plan was developed; the patient or substitute decision maker has been advised to follow up with their primary health care team or provider;
+All of the following criteria must be met: the patient is ≥18 AND <65 years old; the patient has a diagnosis of diabetes; the hypoglycemia can be explained by insulin administration with inadequate oral intake; the hypoglycemia promptly responded to a single administration of dextrose or glucagon as per the Medical Directive and/or consumed oral glucose or other complex carbohydrates; this was a single isolated episode of symptomatic hypoglycemia within the past 24 hours; the blood glucose is ≥4.0mmol/L after treatment; the patient has a return to their normal level of consciousness and is asymptomatic; a complete set of vital signs are within expected normal ranges; A٨ ID . not an intentional overdose; the hypoglycemia must not be related to alcohol or substance abuse or withdrawal; no seizure or reported history of seizure prior to paramedic treatment, not on an oral hypoglycemic medication; hypoglycemia is not considered to be related to an acute medical illness, and; the patient is not pregnant. lition to the above criteria, if all of the following requirements have been met, the it can be discharged by paramedics: the patient has access to appropriate carbohydrates; a responsible adult agrees to remain with the patient for the next 4 hours; all of the patient or substitute decision makers questions were answered and a care plan was developed; the patient or substitute decision maker has been advised to follow up with their primary health care team or provider; clear instructions to call 911 were provided should symptoms redevelop;

-clear instructions to call 911 were provided should symptoms redevelop; patient or substitute decision maker has the ability to access 911 should symptoms redevelop, and; patient or substitute decision maker consents to the discharge.
+patient or substitute decision maker has the ability to access 911 should symptoms redevelop, and; patient or substitute decision maker consents to the discharge.